JSGe-AI/ProGIS/README.md

 # Progis: Prototype-guided interactive segmentation for pathological images

-This is the official code repository for the paper: **Progis: Prototype-guided interactive segmentation for pathological images**.
+This is the code repository for the paper: **Progis: Prototype-guided interactive segmentation for pathological images**.